ktsn/vuex-smart-module/README.md

 ### Method Style Access for Actions and Mutations

 `this` in an action and a module context have `actions` and `mutations` properties.
 They contains module actions and mutations in method form.
-You can use them instead of via `dispatch` or `commit` if you prefer method call style than event emitter style.
+You can use them instead of `dispatch` or `commit` if you prefer method call style over event emitter style.

-The method style has several advantages that you can use _Go to definition_ for your actions and mutations and it prints simple and easier to understand errors if you pass wrong payload type, for example.
+The method style has several advantages: you can use _Go to definition_ for your actions and mutations and it prints simple and easier to understand errors if you pass a wrong payload type, for example.

 Example usage in an action: